racicruz/DSA-Practice-Problem/Practice Problem/readme.md

 For example, given the following index:
 ```
 {
-    exile: [ 11 ],
+    human: [ 1 ],
-    full: [ 12, 23, 25, 49, 55 ],
+    object [ 6, 8 ],
-    equality: [ 12 ],
+    history: [ 8 ],
-    fair: [ 12 ]
 }
 ```
-and the words "exile", "equality" and "fair" and text given in the src/data.js file, construct the resulting array as follows:
+and the words "human", "object" and "history" and text given in the src/data.js file, construct the resulting array as follows:

-The word "exile" occurs on line 11 and both words "equality" and "fair" appear on line 12 so return the lines 11 and 12.
+The word "human" occurs on line 1, the word "object" occurs on line 6, and both words "object" and "history" appear on line 8 so return the lines 1, 6, and 8.
 The result will be:
 ```
 [
-  "No one shall be subjected to arbitrary arrest, detention or exile.",
-  "Everyone is entitled in full equality to a fair and public hearing by an independent and impartial tribunal, in the determination of his rights and obligations and of any criminal charge against him."
+  "When in the Course of human events, it becomes necessary for one people to dissolve the political bands which have connected them with another, and to assume among the powers of the earth, the separate and equal station to which the Laws of Nature and of Natures God entitle them, a decent respect to the opinions of mankind requires that they should declare the causes which impel them to the separation.",
+  "But when a long train of abuses and usurpations, pursuing invariably the same Object evinces a design to reduce them under absolute Despotism, it is their right, it is their duty, to throw off such Government, and to provide new Guards for their future security.",
+  "The history of the present King of Great Britain is a history of repeated injuries and usurpations, all having in direct object the establishment of an absolute Tyranny over these States."
 ]
 ```